alessiatidman/weather-trends/README.md

-# welcome-to-course
+# Analysing Local and Global Weather Trends.

-Small project that allowed me to gauge my basic understanding of data analysis.
-Here, I analysed Weather trends.
+As apart of my NanoDegree with Udacity, I did this small project gauge my basic understanding of data analysis.
+Here, I analysed Weather trends with a dataset provided by Udacity.

 Within this repository, there is:
 * My report